Billund Maskinsnedkeri og Tømreforretning

 The First Fire

 In 1924.
-On a Sunday afternoon, while their parents were sleeping, Karl Georg (then 5 years old) and Godtfred (4) were playing in the shop and set fire to some wood shavings with a glue smelter.
-The shop and the Kirk Christiansen house burned to the ground.
+On a Sunday afternoon, while Ole and Kirstine were napping, Karl Georg (then 5 years old) and Godtfred (4) were playing in the shop and set fire to some wood shavings with a glue smelter.
+The shop and the house house burned to the ground.
 Undaunted, Ole had an architect draw up plans and built a new, larger building.
-The new building was much larger than he could afford.
-Ole and his family lived in a single apartment next to the shop in the back and rented the other rooms out.
-The new building, which would be known for its large dormer and two lions flanking the front door, is now part of the Lego Group and is one of only a few of Ole’s buildings that still exist.
+The new building was much larger than he could afford so Ole and his family lived in a single apartment next to the shop in the back and rented the other rooms out.
+The building, which would be known for its large dormer and two lions flanking the front door, is now part of the Lego Group and is one of only a few of Ole’s buildings that still exist.

-It was the combination of the hardships of farm life and his devout religious faith that would help shape Ole’s character.
-As Ole himself states in his most famous quote:
+It was the combination of the hardships of farm life and his devout religious faith that would help shape Ole’s character, all of which was best summarized by Ole himself in his most famous quote:

 “Life is a gift, but it’s more than just that.
 Life is a challenge.”